calekochenour/awherepy/README.md

 ## Why aWherePy?

-Prior to aWherePy, aWhere's agronomic and weather data API was only accessible through with [R programming language](https://github.com/aWhereAPI/aWhere-R-Library). aWherePy creates a Python solution for the aWhere API and provides Python code to:
+Prior to aWherePy, aWhere's agronomic and weather data API was only accessible with [R](https://github.com/aWhereAPI/aWhere-R-Library). aWherePy creates a Python solution for the aWhere API and provides Python code to:

 * Call the aWhere API;
 * Extract data from the aWhere API returns;